kaditya25/game-engine/doc/final-project-rules.md

 ## Number of Attempts
-Each team will have a single attempt to pop both the red and blue balloons on game day.
-If the instructors determine that a team's attempt failed due a failure of course materials (ex: balloon gets sucked into quadcopter's motor), the attempt is refunded and the team is permitted to try again.
+Each team will have a single attempt to pop both the red and blue balloons on tournament day.
+If the instructors determine that a team's attempt failed due a failure of course materials (e.g., balloon gets sucked into quadcopter's motor), the attempt is refunded and the team is permitted to try again.

 ## Path Constraints